Few-shot Personalized Saliency Prediction Based on Interpersonal Gaze Patterns: Experiments

 \subsection{Experimental Settings}

-This subsection describes the parameter settings of the proposed method and evaluation settings using compared methods.
-We optimized the multi-task CNN used in Sec. \ref{multi-task-CNN} and the tensor-to-matrix regression model used in Sec. \ref{Regression}, separately.
-Concretely, we used the stochastic gradient descent \cite{bottou2010large} by referring to \cite{xu2018personalized}, and then the number of layers $L$, momentum, batch size, epoch, and learning rate were set to 3, 0.9, 9, 1000, and 3.0$\times 10^{-5}$, respectively.
-On the other hand, the tensor-to-matrix regression model was optimized by simply differentiating weight parameters with the tensor unfolding.
-Moreover, we set $I=100$, and $R \in \{5,10,\dots,50\}$, $\lambda \in \{0.01,0.1,\dots,10000\}$.
-To objectively evaluate the proposed method, we adopted several USM and PSM prediction methods as compared methods.
-Concretely, we adopted the following USM prediction methods; Signature\cite{hou2012image}, GBVS\cite{harel2007graph}, Itti\cite{itti1998model}, SalGAN\cite{pan2017salgan} and Contextual \cite{kroner2020contextual}.
-Then Signature, GBVS, and Itti were the computational models that predict USM only from the input image without training.
-SalGAN and Contextual were deep learning-based models trained by using the SALICON dataset \cite{jiang2015salicon} that is a large-scale dataset without considering personalization.
-In addition, we adopted the following two few-shot PSM prediction (FPSP) methods by using only common images and their eye-tracking data as baselines. \\ \textbf{Baseline1}: PSM prediction using visual similarity between the target and common images \cite{moroto2018gcce}.\\ \textbf{Baseline2}: PSM prediction based on Baseline1 and the USM prediction method \cite{moroto2019ICCETW}.\\ Moreover, we compared with following three PSM prediction methods that are the similar setting to the proposed method.\\ \textbf{Similarity-based FPSP}: FPSP based on the similarity of gaze tendency similar to the proposed method \cite{moroto2020few}, but this method used simply weighted average of the predicted PSMs of training persons. \\ \textbf{CoMOGP-based FPSP}: FPSP based on CoMOGP \cite{moroto2021few} instead of Sec.\ref{Regression}.\\ \textbf{Object-based Gaze Similarity (OGS)-based FPSP}: FPSP using the object similarity between the target and common images \cite{moroto2022few}.\\ As the evaluation metrics, we adopted Kullback-Leibler divergence (KLdiv) and cross correlation (CC) between the predicted PSM and the GT map from the literature \cite{bylinskii2018different}.
-Specifically, KLdiv was used for evaluating the similarity of the distribution, that is, the structural similarity, while CC was used for evaluating the pixel-based similarity.
-By using these two metrics, we can evaluate the proposed and compared methods from the perspectives of both global and local similarities between predicted PSMs and its GTs.
+We optimized the multi-task CNN model in Sec.~\ref{multi-task-CNN} and the tensor-to-matrix regression model in Sec.~\ref{Regression}.
+The multi-task CNN model was optimized via the stochastic gradient descent~\cite{bottou2010large} by referring to a previous study~\cite{xu2018personalized}, and the number of layers ($L$), momentum, batch size, epoch, and learning rate were set to 3, 0.9, 9, 1,000, and 3.0$\times 10^{-5}$, respectively.
+In addition, the tensor-to-matrix regression model was optimized by simply differentiating the weight parameters with tensor unfolding.
+Furthermore, we set $I=100$ and conducted additional experiments focusing on hyperparameter analysis by varying the hyperparameters of the tensor-to-matrix regression model over $R \in \{5,10,\dots,50\}$ and $\lambda \in \{0.01,0.1,\dots,10000\}$ to examine their effect on performance.
+To objectively evaluate the proposed method, we adopted several USM and PSM prediction methods as comparison methods.
+We adopted the following USM prediction methods: Signature~\cite{hou2012image}, GBVS~\cite{harel2007graph}, Itti~\cite{itti1998model}, SalGAN~\cite{pan2017salgan}, and Contextual~\cite{kroner2020contextual}.
+Signature, GBVS, and Itti are computational models that predict USMs only from input images.
+SalGAN and Contextual are deep learning-based models trained on the SALICON dataset~\cite{jiang2015salicon}, which is a large-scale eye-tracking dataset, without considering personalization.
+The following two few-shot PSM prediction (FPSP) methods using only common images and their eye-tracking data were adopted. \\ \textbf{Baseline1}: PSM prediction using visual similarity between target and common images~\cite{moroto2018gcce}.\\ \textbf{Baseline2}: PSM prediction based on Baseline1 and USM prediction~\cite{moroto2019ICCETW}.\\ In addition, we compared three PSM prediction methods with settings similar to those of the proposed method: similarity-based FPSP~\cite{moroto2020few}, CoMOGP-based FPSP~\cite{moroto2021few}, and object-based gaze similarity (OGS)-based FPSP~\cite{moroto2022few}.
+Note that although other PSM prediction methods exist~\cite{xu2017beyond,xu2018personalized,sherkati2022clustered,strohm2024learning}, they cannot learn from a small amount of training data as discussed in Sec.~\ref{psm_prediction_related_works}.
+Therefore, we adopted only the aforementioned comparison methods in our experiment.